Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Abstract

 \section{Abstract}

 Lattice-based cryptography relies on generating random bases which are difficult to fully reduce.
-Given a lattice basis (such as the private basis for a cryptosystem), all other bases are related by multiplication by matrices in $GL(n,\Z)$.
-How can one sample random elements from $GL(n,\Z)$?
-We consider various methods, finding some are stronger than others with respect to the problem of recognizing rotations of the $\Z^n$ lattice.
+Given a lattice basis (such as the private basis for a cryptosystem), all other bases are related by multiplication by matrices in $GL(n,\mathbb{Z})$.
+We compare the strengths of various methods to sample random elements of $GL(n,\mathbb{Z})$, finding some are stronger than others with respect to the problem of recognizing rotations of the $\mathbb{Z}^n$ lattice.
 In particular, the standard algorithm of multiplying unipotent generators together (as implemented in Magma's {\tt RandomSLnZ} command) generates instances of this last problem which can be efficiently broken, even in dimensions nearing 1,500.
-Similar weaknesses for this problem are found with the random basis generation method in one of the NIST Post-Quantum Cryptography competition submissions (DRS).
-Other algorithms are described which appear to be much stronger.
+Likewise, we find that the random basis generation method in one of the NIST Post-Quantum Cryptography competition submissions (DRS) generates instances which can be efficiently broken, even at its 256-bit security settings.
+Other random basis generation algorithms (some older, some newer) are described which appear to be much stronger.